andrewtong/ursa/README.md

 ##**What Can Be Improved on URSA**
-While URSA has a plethora of benefits, it is still incredibly new and due to the numerous amount of fuzzy string cases that may possibly exist, I am almost certain that URSA is still at its most optimal form.
+While URSA has a plethora of benefits, it is still incredibly new and due to the numerous amount of fuzzy string cases that may possibly exist, I am almost certain that URSA is still far from its optimal form.
 That being said, here are a few current issues with URSA that are seeking to be addressed in the future.

 - Due to the partitioning method, it is incredibly difficult to remove words that have been previously searched.
 A given